sdr-enthusiasts/Buster-Docker-Fixes/README.md

 ### What does the script do?

-The script will only work on "Buster"-based Debian distributions and will only change anything if your `libseccomp2` is outdated.
+The script will only work on "Buster"-based Debian distributions and will only update `libseccomp2` if it is outdated.
 The `libseccomp2` script will do the following things to your system:

-* Determine if your system is buster based, and if not it will not run
+* Determine if your system is buster based, and if not, stop
 * Update your system packages, and install the program `bc` if not present. `bc` is used to help the script determine if the `libseccomp2` package is too old
 * If the script determines `libseccomp2` is outdated, it will then do the following after you give it permission to continue:
   - Add an official Debian repository to your apt sources along with the associated GPG key